-(B) There exists a unique SRB or physical measure $\mu$ attracting $V \setminus \{x_3\}$, which is $\mu = t \delta_{x_1} + (1- t) \delta_{x_2}$ for some constant $0 < t < 1$.
-The existence of examples in this case (B) is stated for instance in Lemma (i) of page 457 in \cite{japon}.
-For the detailed construction of an example in this case, consider $\lambda= 1/\sigma$ in the Equalities of Theorem 1 of \cite{takens}, and construct $f$ such that it preserves area in both the disjoint compact neighborhoods $N_1$ and $N_2$ of the saddles, and is adequately $C^0$-chosen outside $N_1 \cup N_2$ to have the two saddles in the omega-limit of all the orbits of $V \setminus \{x_3\}$.
-We note that after a standard computation that we sketch in the proof at the end of this section, one should construct $f$ contracting but non hyper contractive outside $N_1 \cup N_2$, so the sequence (\ref{equation1}) is convergent according to formulae of Theorem 1 of \cite{takens} with the parameters $\lambda= 1/\sigma$.
-Therefore, in this case (B), the set $\{x_1, x_2\}$ is an ergodic attractor, it is the unique statistical attractor, and the physical measure $\mu$ is non ergodic.
-Moreover, for an adequate choice of the eigenvalues of $x_1$ and $x_2$ one can obtain this property for any previously specified value of $t \in (0,1)$ (see the proof at the end of this section).
+(B) There exists a unique SRB measure $\mu$ attracting $V \setminus \{x_3\}$, which is $\mu = t \delta_{x_1} + (1- t) \delta_{x_2}$ for some constant $0 < t < 1$.
+In this case (B), the set $\{x_1, x_2\}$ is an ergodic attractor for $f|_V$, it is the unique statistical attractor, and the physical measure $\mu$ is non ergodic.
+Moreover, for an adequate choice of the eigenvalues of $x_1$ and $x_2$ one can obtain this property for any previously specified value of $t \in (0,1)$.
+The existence of examples in this case (B) is stated for instance in Lemma Part (i) of page 457 in \cite{japon}.
+For the detailed construction of an example in this case, consider $\lambda= 1/\sigma$ in the Equalities of Theorem 1 of \cite{takens}, and construct $f$ such that it preserves area in both the disjoint compact neighbourhoods $U_1$ and $U_2$ of the saddles, and is adequately $C^0$-chosen outside $U_1 \cup U_2$ to have the two saddles in the omega-limit of all the orbits of $V \setminus \{x_3\}$.
+We note that, after a standard computation that we sketch in the proof at the end of this section, one should construct $f$ contracting outside $U_1 \cup U_2$, so the sequence (\ref{equation1}) is convergent according to formulae of Theorem 1 of \cite{takens} (with the parameters $\lambda= 1/\sigma$ in those formulae).